ibest/Seed/README.txt

               runApp("/path_to_microbePlot_folder")

 As of 10/6/2013, microbePlot can be used without local installation by visiting http://bioinfo-mite.ibest.uidaho.edu:3838/microbePlot/
+However, the server is currently only available from within the UI network.

 Notes:
   Input data must be in two files.
 The metadata file should include sample information.
 The microbe data file should include the relative abundances of the microbes in each sample.